telefonicaid/fiware-orion/doc/manuals/admin/build_source.md

         tar xfvj gmock-1.5.0.tar.bz2
         cd gmock-1.5.0
         ./configure
+        sed -i 's/env python/env python2/' gtest/scripts/fuse_gtest_files.py  # little hack to make installation to work on CentOS 8
         make
-        sed -i 's/env python/env python2/' gtest/scripts/fuse_gtest_files.py  # little hack to make installation to work on CentOS 8
         sudo make install  # installation puts .h files in /usr/local/include and library in /usr/local/lib sudo ldconfig      # just in case... it doesn't hurt :)

-In the case of the aarch64 architecture, install perl-Digest-MD5 and libxslt using yum, and run `./configure` with `--build=arm-linux` option.
+In the case of the aarch64 architecture, install libxslt using yum, and run `./configure` with `--build=arm-linux` option.

 * Install MongoDB (tests rely on mongod running in localhost).
 Check [the official MongoDB documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-red-hat/) for details.
 Recommended version is 4.4 (it may work with previous versions, but we don't recommend it).